openstack/tacker/doc/source/devref/mano_api.rst

 ************************

-Tacker MANO API introduces new REST API end-points based on ETSI NFV MANO standards [1].
+Tacker MANO API introduces new REST API end-points based on ETSI NFV MANO standards[#]_.
 The two new resources introduced are 'vnfd' and 'vnf' for describing the 'vnfm' extension.
 The resources request and response formats are described in below sections.